 Is operating expenses directly related to the delivery of the relevant waste collection and waste disposal services.
 Where contracted out, this would constitute the contract payment for collection and processing (including gate fees and levies).
 Where the service is conducted internally, the cost would include expenses such as salaries and oncosts, agency and contract staff, training and development, materials, maintenance, travel and vehicle/plant hire costs, processing costs (including gates fees and levies), depreciation of bins, phones, computer costs (where they are specific to the service) and other incidental expenses.
 It does not include capital purchases such as bins for new tenements (including leased), vehicles or equipment and it does not include costs related to the operation of transfer stations.
 Indirect costs such as management/corporate overheads are specifically excluded unless the employee is involved in the direct delivery of the service.
 In the case of an employee covering for leave, this should be included only if the leave is being covered by a temporary employee (e.g., casual, agency).
-Where the council receives income from the sale of recyclables collected from the kerbside bin collection service, this should be netted off against the direct cost.

-- chief executive officer
+- · chief executive officer

 - general manager/director

 - supervisor

 - team leader

 - administration staff